 3. Measure donut mix - The donut mix comes in large, 50-pound bags.
 The donut maker, must scoop out the mix and weigh it on the scale to match the proportion of cider poured.
 The mix can then be poured into the mixing bowl with the cider.

 4. Mix donuts and cider - The ingredients are mixed until well incorporated.
 It is important to add as much air as possible into the dough, to make sure the donuts are not dense.
 After mixing at a lower speed, we turn on the blender setting for a few quick pulses at top speed to maximize the air in the dough.

 5. Allow for the dough to rise – Next, the donut batter is covered and allowed to rise for at least ten minutes, but 20 minutes is preferred if time allows.
 During this time, the donut maker will start to clean up and set out empty boxes to put the donuts in.

-6. Transport the dough - When the dough is ready to be cooked it has to be scooped into a container attached to the fryer.
-This smaller bowl is funnel shaped and releases dough in the donut shape we all know and love.
-The fryer runs on a conveyor system, so once the dough is in the fryer it moves down the line two at a time.
-Halfway through the conveyor, the donuts are flipped to fry the other side.
+6. Transport the dough - When the dough is ready to be cooked, it has to be scooped into a container attached to the fryer.
+This smaller bowl is funnel-shaped and releases dough in the donut shape we all know and love.
+The fryer runs on a conveyor system, so once the dough is in the fryer, it moves down the line two at a time.
+Halfway through the conveyor, the donuts are flipped to fry on the other side.